Wabanaki Confederacy: Name and etymology

-Waban-aki can be translated into a number of ways but is most often translated into "Dawnland."
+Waban-aki can be translated into a number of ways but is most often translated into "Dawnland".

 The political union of the Wabanaki Confederacy was known by many names, but it is remembered as "Wabanaki", which shares a common etymological origin with the name of the "Abenaki" people.
 All Abenaki are Wabanaki, but not all Wabanaki are Abenaki.

-The name of the political union during the time it existed had gone by other names both shared and unique to its members.
-The Mi'kmaq, Passamaquoddy, and Wolastoqey called it Buduswagan which translates into "convention council."
-The Passamaquoddy also had their own unique name being Tolakutinaya which translates into "be related to one another."
-Finally, the Penobscot would interchangeably call it either Bezegowak or Gizangowak which can be translated into "those united into one" and "completely united" respectively.
+During the time it existed, the political union went by other names, some shared and some unique to individual members.
+The Mi'kmaq, Passamaquoddy, and Wolastoqey called it Buduswagan ("convention council").
+The Passamaquoddy also had their own unique name: Tolakutinaya ("related to one another").
+Finally, the Penobscot interchangeably called it Bezegowak ("those united into one") and Gizangowak ("completely united").